 - Avoid negative birth stories.
 Whether you ask or not, family, friends, and even strangers may want to share their experiences giving birth.
 Hearing stories of painful or complicated deliveries will only increase your anxiety, so it’s best to avoid them if possible.
 If a loved one or stranger begins sharing a scary birth story, come up with a kind but firm statement, such as “I appreciate you sharing, but I’m already pretty nervous about giving birth, so I think it’s better that we not talk about this.”

 - Prep for childbirth.
 Knowledge is power, so educating yourself on the birthing process can ease your anxiety about the unknown and help you feel more in control.
-Consider taking an online or face-to-face childbirth class.
+Consider taking an online or face-to-face childbirth class or doing research on the signs of labor.
 There are different types of prep classes available, such as Lamaze and HypnoBirthing, so it can help to do some research beforehand to see which one seems like the best fit.

 - Talk to your birth team.
 Sharing your fears with your doctor, midwife, and/or doula gives them an opportunity to help you calm your anxiety.
 Expecting mothers may imagine all different “what-if” scenarios that could arise.
 Opening up to your team can give them a chance to challenge your “what-ifs” and plan ahead for plausible scenarios.